lp-wan/datamodel/draft-toutain-schc-access-control-00.md

 ~~~~~~
 {: #Fig-archi-overview title='Overview of management architecture.'}

-When a management request arrives on a SCHC instance, the identity of the requester must be
+When a management request arrives on a SCHC end-point, the identity of the requester must be
 checked:

  * this can be implicit, for instance a LPWAN device receives it from the SCHC core instance.
 Authentication
  is done at Layer 2.
  * this can be a L2 address.
-In a LoRaWAN network, the DevEUI allows the SCHC core instance to identify the device.
+In a LoRaWAN network, for instance the DevEUI allows the SCHC core to identify the device.
  * IP addresses may also be used as well as cryptographic keys.

 The identification of the requester allows to retrieve the associated Set of Rules.
-This rules are enriched with
- access control information that will be defined in this document.
-If the Set of Rules do not contains any access control information, the management is not allowed to modify the Rules content.
+These rules are enriched with access control information that will be defined in this document.
+If the Set of Rules does not contains any access control information, the management is not allowed to modify the Rules content.

-# Attack scenario
+# Threat Model

+The Rule Manager (RM) is in charge of applying changes to the rules database when a management request arrives to a SCHC end pont.
+It is assumed that the these changes can only be effectivelly applied when it is certain that all end-points of an instance have made the change.
+This means that in all cases a peer of peers in an intance always share the same Set of Rules.

+The selection of a rule to be applied in a certain end-point when a packet arrives is done by selecting the rule offering the smallest SCHC packet after compression.

+The attack scenarios considered below are limited to the rule management layer, and only involve that a single end-point in a given instance has been compromised.

+# Scenario 1: Compromised Device

-A LWM2M device, under control of an attacker, sends some management messages to modify the SCHC rules in core in order to direct the traffic to another application.
-This can be either to participate to a DDoS attack or to send sensible information to another application.
+A Device RM under control of an attacker sends some management messages to modify the SCHC rules in the core in order to direct the traffic to another application.
+The impact of this attack is different depending on the original rule:

+1. Rules containing exlusively the pair MA -- CDA : [ignore -- not-send] or rules such as no-compress or no-frarmentation:
+ * There is no risk of information lost.
+ * There is a risk of DoS-type attack as it can flood empty packets that pass at the core level.
+ * The attack is limited to a single end-point (the device) since it does not have the rigths to change core-level rules.

+2.

-SCHC rules are defined for a specific traffic.
+An example of this can be SCHC rules are defined for a specific traffic.

 An attacker changes en element (for instance, the dev UDP port number) and therefore no rule matches the traffic, the link may be saturated by no-compressed messages.

 # YANG Access Control

 YANG language allows to specify read only or read write nodes.
-NACM {{RFC8341}} extends this by allowing users or group od users to perform specific actions.
+NACM {{RFC8341}} extends this by allowing users or group of users to perform specific actions.

 This granularity do not fit this the rule model.
 For instance, the goal is not to allow all the field-id leaves to be modified.
 The objective is to allow a specific rule entry to be changed and therefore some of the leaves to be modified.
 For instance an entry with field-id containing Uri-path may have his target-value modified, as in the same rule, the entry regarding the app-prefix should not be changed.